Springa13/FoundationPose/readme.md

 # Setup Option 2: Conda

 - To set up using conda, run the install_dependencies.sh file.
-This file assumes conda hasn't been installed on the system yet, but can be changed by commenting out lines 7-10.
+This file assumes conda has been installed on the system, but can be changed by uncommenting out lines 7-10.

 # Run model-based demo
 The paths have been set in argparse by default.
 If you need to change the scene, you can pass the args accordingly.
-By running on the demo data, you should be able to see the robot manipulating the mustard bottle.
+By running on the validation data, you should be able to see the robot manipulating the mustard bottle.
 Pose estimation is conducted on the first frame, then it automatically switches to tracking mode for the rest of the video.
-The resulting visualizations will be saved to the `debug_dir` specified in the argparse.
-(Note the first time running could be slower due to online compilation)
+The resulting visualizations will be saved to the `output/{data_folder}` specified in the argparse.
 ```
 python run_demo.py
 ```